 - Produce a highly creative portfolio of work within a contemporary global context that articulates your professional voice in an ethical and sustainable manner.

-The many transferable skills learned throughout the degree will mean that your education is applicable to a variety of career paths upon graduation.
+The many transferrable skills learned throughout the degree will mean that your education is applicable to a variety career paths upon graduation.

 By studying a broad spectrum of film and media practice, the course is designed to equip you with the skills to work for large organisations like the BBC, as well as film production companies, or to work as a freelancer or independent film maker or producer.
 Throughout your course, you will develop your own professional practice portfolio to use when looking for work after graduation.

 Over the years, we have developed and maintained excellent links with a wide variety of potential employers in the media and cultural industries.
 Our Talent Team is on hand to offer tailored career and enterprise support if you wish to gain employment or take advantage of professional practice opportunities within course specific industries2.
 Our dedicated enterprise officers also offer valuable assistance on how to begin as a freelancer/entrepreneur.

 The School has a very long and impressive history of graduates who establish themselves in extremely high profile media and cultural employment, examples of which include: executive producer for many highly prestigious Hollywood films, executive producer for SYCO, director for BBC documentaries, DJs for national radio stations such as BBC Radio 6 and Virgin Radio, planners and creatives for a number prestigious London-based advertising agencies.

 There is also the chance to go onto master’s level study upon successful completion of your undergraduate degree.

 You can choose to continue your studies at Coventry University with: